11:14 (Greg Marcks, 2003) waarin ook een via-

 Cleverly in the vein of Memento, this Dutch tale unfolds in reverse.

 Director Hanro Smitsman has garnered awards from Brooklyn to Berlin for his film of cause and effect.
-After a young boy takes out his aggravation onz.o.z.
+After a young boy takes out his aggravation on passing cars following a series of rotten events, it is revealed that his anger is rooted beyond such

 V-129 V-130